Civic agriculture

 Civic agriculture is the trend towards locally based agriculture and food production that is tightly linked to a community's social and economic development.
 It is also connected to the citizenship and environmentalism within a community.
 Civic agriculture is geared towards meeting consumer demands in addition to boosting the local economy in the process through jobs, farm to food production efforts, and community sustainability.
-The term was first coined by sociologist Thomas Lyson to represent an alternative means of sustainability for rural agricultural communities in the era of industrialized agriculture.
+The term was coined by sociologist Thomas Lyson to represent an alternative means of sustainability for rural agricultural communities in the era of industrialized agriculture.
 Civic agriculture is geared towards fostering a self sustainable local economy through an integral community structure in which the entire community is in some part responsible for their food production.
 Civic agriculture can provide a variety of benefits to a community such as cleaner water, fresher foods, and a better connection between farmers and the community.
 However, there are also critiques that are concerned with the way in which civic agriculture promotes community responsibility and possibly creates a false sense of citizenship.
 The intent of civic agricultural practices is to move away from the industrialized sector and into a localized community effort.